 - Five points will be awarded for identification of the country of origin of the grapes.

-- Five points will be awarded for identification of the wine region where the grapes originated.
-Full points will be awarded for identifying the main region, for example Bourdeaux would receive full points for a wine from Margaux.
-In the case where a team enters a specific sub-region rather than the main region, full points will be awarded for correct answers however no points will be awarded for incorrect sub-region identification, even if the incorrect sub-region is within the correct main region It is safer to identify the main wine region rather than a sub-region.
+- Five points will be awarded for identification of the main wine region where the grapes originated, for example, Bourdeaux.
+In the case where a team enters a specific sub-region, such as Margaux, rather than the main region, full points will be awarded if the sub-region is However, no points will be awarded for incorrect sub-region identification, even if the incorrect sub-region is within the correct main region It is safer to identify the main wine region rather than a sub-region.

 - Correct identification of the vintage, the year that the grapes were harvested, scores 3 points if the country of origin was also correct.
 Only 1 point will be awarded for a correct year but with a wrong country of origin identified.

 - Identification of the wine producer is awarded 2 points.

-- In cases where spelling is incorrect or writing is not legible, the judges have sole discretion to award points if the intent of the answer is not clear to them.
-There will be no attempts gain clarification from the contestants once the scoring process has begun.
+- In cases where spelling is incorrect or writing is not legible, the judges have sole discretion whether to award or not award points, if the intent of the answer is not clear to them.
+There will be no attempt to gain clarification from the contestants once the scoring process has begun.

 World Championship Participation

-The two teams with the highest point total, after any deductions for rules infractions, at the completion of the competition will be selected to represent the United States at the World Wine Tasting Championships.
+The two teams with the highest point total, after any deductions for rules infractions, will be selected to represent the United States at the World Wine Tasting Championships.
 The members of the top two teams will be provided coach air fare to a city near the competition, lodging at the competition site for both nights of the competition events, as well as all entry fees for the competition and associated festivities.
-If one of the top two teams cannot go to the World Championship, the opportunity to represent will be offered to the third-place team.
-Air fare and lodging will not be paid for the substitute team however fees for the competition will still be paid by the organizers of the Wine Tasting U.S. Open.
+If one of the top two teams are unable to attend the World Championship, the opportunity to represent will be offered to the third-place team.
+Travel within the country to the event, or travel expenses for any guests of the winning teams will not be included.
 If the third-place team cannot attend, the event organizers will then complete the U.S. Team through invitation.